vie74050/hemeAnalyzerApp/readme.md

 #### Status

-The formula in the `Status` column checks if any run `HAParameter` are out of range:
+If ranges are specified, use the formula in the `Status` column to check if any run `HAParameter` are out of range:

 ```sheets
 =IF(ArrayFormula(COUNT(if(Q13:W37<$H13:$H37,1),if(Q13:W37>$I13:$I37,1)))>0, "Err-range", "OK")
 ```

+- helper formula to verify sheet

 #### Analysis dates -->